2010 Haiti earthquake: Early response

 Other nations from farther afield also sent personnel, medicines, materiel, and other aid to Haiti.
 The first team to arrive in Port-au-Prince was ICE-SAR from Iceland, landing within 24 hours of the earthquake.
 A 50-member Chinese team arrived early Thursday morning.
 From the Middle East, the government of Qatar sent a strategic transport aircraft (C-17), loaded with 50 tonnes of urgent relief materials and 26 members from the Qatari armed forces, the internal security force (Lekhwiya), police force and the Hamad Medical Corporation, to set up a field hospital and provide assistance in Port-au-Prince and other affected areas in Haiti.
 A rescue team sent by the Israel Defense Forces' Home Front Command established a field hospital near the United Nations building in Port-au-Prince with specialised facilities to treat children, the elderly, and women in labor.
 It was set up in eight hours and began operations on the evening of 16 January.
-A Korean International Disaster Relief Team with 40 rescuers, medical doctors, nurses and 2 k-9s was deployed to epicenters to assist mitigation efforts of Haitian Government.
+A Korean International Disaster Relief Team of 40 rescuers, medical doctors, nurses and two police dogs was deployed to epicenters to assist mitigation efforts of Haitian Government.

 The American Red Cross announced on 13 January that it had run out of supplies in Haiti and appealed for public donations.
 Giving Children Hope worked to get much-needed medicines and supplies on the ground.
 Partners in Health (PIH), the largest health care provider in rural Haiti, was able to provide some emergency care from its ten hospitals and clinics, all of which were outside the capital and undamaged.
 MINUSTAH had over 9,000 uniformed peacekeepers deployed to the area.
 Most of these workers were initially involved in the search for survivors at the organization's collapsed headquarters.

 Haitian survivors were transferred to rescue ships for medical aid.